 Lisa Ropple is a leading data breach lawyer and co-leader of Jones Day's worldwide Cybersecurity, Privacy & Data Protection Practice.
-She has extensive experience advising companies across many industries on all aspects of cyber/data incident response and has represented clients in connection with some of the largest, highest profile data breaches in history.
+She has extensive experience advising companies across many industries on cyber/data incident response and has represented clients in connection with some of the largest, highest profile data breaches in history.
 Applying her experience leading breach response both as outside counsel and as in-house counsel, Lisa brings a pragmatic, strategic approach to helping companies effectively respond to incidents while also minimizing downstream legal risk.

 Lisa handles all aspects of data breach incident investigation and response, including directing privileged forensic investigations, coordinating and supporting internal incident response teams, engaging with law enforcement authorities, and advising senior management and boards of directors on response and risk mitigation strategies.
 She also defends clients against ensuing investigations by state and federal regulators, including the FTC, SEC, OCR/HHS, and state attorneys general.

 In addition, Lisa serves as head of litigation for the Firm's Boston Office.
-She has three decades of experience representing public and private companies in a wide range of complex litigation matters and government investigations, including contract and business disputes, unfair and deceptive practices claims, and DOJ, SEC, FTC, and state AG enforcement actions.
+She has three decades of experience representing public and private companies in complex litigation matters and government investigations, including contract and business disputes, unfair and deceptive practices claims, and DOJ, SEC, FTC, and state AG enforcement actions.

 Before joining Jones Day, Lisa was in private practice for 22 years at an AmLaw 25 firm, where she was a litigation partner, a leading member of the firm's data breach practice, and served as co-chair of the litigation department.
-She also spent five years as associate general counsel, vice president at a Fortune 125 public company, where she served as the global head of litigation and government investigations and oversaw the company's response to significant cybersecurity incidents.
+She also spent five years as associate general counsel, vice president at a Fortune 125 public company, where she was global head of litigation and government investigations and oversaw the company's response to significant cybersecurity incidents.

 The following are representative examples of experience acquired prior to joining Jones Day.